ngpeijiun/ngpeijiun.github.io/nlp/nlp-2-sentiment-analysis-naive-bayes.md

     > ![Table of Conditional Probabilities](_media/nlp-12.png)

-2. Once you have the probabilities, you can compute the likelihood score as follows:
+2. Once you have the probabilities, you can compute the likelihood ratio as follows:

     Tweet: `I am happy today; I am learning.`